 Filling your car with petrol (or gas) is not quite the same as the UK.

-Once there, you’ll notice that there are three grades of unleaded.
+Back at the pump, you’ll notice that there are three grades of unleaded.
 Obviously, the better the grade, the more expensive it will be.
 I always opted for the cheapest, because I’m tight like that.
 The choice is yours, and probably the most exciting part of filling up…

 I hope this post about renting a car and filling up in Orlando, Florida is useful.
 If you have any questions or anything to add, please comment below.